Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 The official cause of death was heatstroke, though his doctor later admitted to giving Jensen and his teammates a vasodilator prior to the race.

-1964 was not a good year for Olympic athletes competing at the Innsbruck Olympics.
-The first Olympian to die was Kazimierz Kay-Skrzypeski, a British luge racer.
+For Olympic athletes, 1964 was not a good year.
+This was the year the Olympics were held in Innsbruck, and the first athlete to die was Kazimierz Kay-Skrzypeski, a British luge racer.

 The second person to die while doing a practice run on a luge sled, Kumaritashvili was a native of Borjomi, Georgia.

-Kumaritashvili was 21 at the time of his death.
+He was 21 years old at the time of his death.

 Speed skiing was only a demonstration sport at the 1992 Albertville games.
 Swiss skier Nicolas Bochatay was practicing when he collided with a snow grooming machine on the final day of the speed skiing event.